Kharkiv Oblast: Economy

 The Kharkiv oblast has a primarily industrial economy, including engineering, metallurgy, manufacturing, production of chemicals and food processing.
 It also has an important agricultural sector with 19,000 square kilometres of arable land (comprising 5.9% of the total arable lands of Ukraine).
 Agricultural production grew substantially in 2015.

 Also in Kharkiv is the airplane plant for space controlling systems.
 It is a major center for all branches of engineering, from large-scale manufacture to microelectronics.
 Also situated in Kharkiv Oblast is a gas field, which is one of the biggest in Ukraine.

+Transport

+The Kharkiv Oblast has an undeveloped transport network, 60% of the total transportation falls on the part of the rail transport.
+At the end of 2020, the operational life of the salivary lines of the gas station on the territory of the Kharkiv region was 1520 km.

+Kharkiv Salvage University serves 10 million passengers on the river, road transport, sedation, buses - about 12 million.
+The largest salvage stations are Izium, Kupiansk, Liubotyn, Lozova.

+In the Kharkiv Oblast, in 2019, 31.4878 million passengers traveled through travel transport services, or 96.5% of the total in 2018.

+The most important highways that pass through the region: Kharkiv-Moscow, Kharkiv-Simferopol, Kharkiv-Rostov-on-Don, Kharkiv-Poltava.
+The total length of highways in the past is more than 9.7 thousand km, of which 97.5% are on hard surfaces.
+The length of the autoshlyakh of the sovereign venue in the Kharkiv Oblast is 2343.9 km, including 617.4 km - the MITERNINI, 108.2 km - National Monalni, 639.1 km - regions, 979.2 km - Teritorialne.
+On highways of national importance in the region there are 242 bridges with a total length of 1316.3 linear meters. m.

+Kharkiv airport serves domestic and international airlines, mainly engaged in passenger transportation.

 Points of interest

 The following sites were nominated for the Seven Wonders of Ukraine.